rustwasm/wasm-bindgen/guide/src/examples/index.md

 doing.

 The source code for all examples can also be [found online][code] to download an run locally.
-Each example is accompanied with a `build.sh` script to outline the steps necessary to build and run it as well.
+Most examples are configured with Webpack/`wasm-pack` and can be built with `npm run serve`.
+Other examples which don't use Webpack are accompanied with a `build.sh` showing how to build it.

 Note that most examples currently use Webpack to assemble the final output artifact, but this is not required!
 You can use the bundler of choice,